DiamondLightSource/ExcaliburCalibration-DAWN/docs/userguide.rst

 The Excalibur1M class allows some operations to be performed on two FEMs with a single command.
 To create an Excalibur1M instance::

     >>> from excaliburcalibrationdawn import Excalibur1M
+    >>> from config import test1M
-    >>> x = Excalibur1M(detector_name="p99-excalibur-0", nodes=[5, 6], master=6)
+    >>> x = Excalibur1M(test1M)

-Where detector_name is the root of the server name, without the FEM specifier on the end, i.e. the server for FEM 6 will be p99-excalibur-06, which will be added to the server path on the ExcaliburNode instance for the master node.
-Nodes is a list of the nodes making up the 1M and master is the node set to control the power supply card.
+Where test1M is the config module for a detector with two nodes.
 The class will then ssh into each node server, perform the relevant commands and return with any response.

 You can capture images in the same way as with a single node using the expose() function.
 The images from both nodes will be loaded, combined and plotted in DAWN to give a full image.